-Globally, the logistics and supply chain industry market is projected to grow significantly over the next decade.
-According to Research and Markets, the post COVID-19 global market is projected to increase 17.6% from $2.73 billion in 2020 to $3.22 billion in 2021.
+The logistics and supply chain market is projected to grow significantly over the next decade.
+According to Research and Markets, the post-COVID-19 global market is projected to increase by 17.6% from $2.73 billion in 2020 to $3.22 billion in 2021.

 The Riverside County’s International Business Office can help you with international investment, exports, underwriting, financing through the US Export-Import Bank, EB-5 Regional Investment Centers and programs, and international investment programs in other countries.
 To boost commerce and investment and foster long-term global alliances that assist the private sector in creating employment and investment in Riverside County, the International Business Office also manages the county’s official diplomatic relationships with 180 nations.

 The IBO’s United States Export Assistance Centers, Foreign Agricultural Services, United States Chambers of Commerce operating abroad, United States Commercial Service, Foreign Trade Offices, and investors from other countries interested in establishing a business location in Riverside County serve as links to developing and existing markets overseas.

 IBO is also directly responsible for government-to-government relations with the Organization of American States, the United Nations, and all nations and governments legally recognized by the United States of America in economic development, commerce, tourism, and goodwill building.
 IBO is conveniently located inside Business & Community Services, allowing it direct access to the substantial resources, support, and help provided by the department’s staff of highly devoted specialists.

 Riverside County International Business Academy